New Patients (516) 253-6873

 Tooth extraction may be recommended for various reasons related to the development or condition of your oral health.
 When teeth are overcrowded, tooth extraction may be necessary to create room for a more stable bite, sometimes prior to orthodontic treatment.
 If a tooth has become severely damaged or decayed and a root canal is not considered a viable option, Dr. Sousa or Dr. Ahdoot may recommend extracting and replacing a tooth in the best interest of your long-term oral health.

-Dr. Sousa or Dr. Ahdoot can perform most tooth extractions in our office and offers sedation dentistry to meet your needs and ensure complete comfort during treatment.
+Dr. Sousa or Dr. Ahdoot can perform most tooth extractions in our office and offer sedation dentistry to meet your needs and ensure complete comfort during treatment.
 If the tooth needs to be replaced, he will work with you to choose a tooth replacement option and coordinate the phases of your dental care.
-Dr. Sousa and Dr. Ahdoot offer dental implants, dental bridges, and implant secured dentures to replace lost teeth.
+Dr. Sousa and Dr. Ahdoot offer dental implants, dental bridges, and implant-secured dentures to replace lost teeth.
+Our office also provides additional general dentistry options to new and existing patients.

 Tooth Extractions What to Expect